dipdup-io/dipdup/advanced/graphql/rest.md

 }
 ```

-However, there's a limitation dictated by the way Hasura parses HTTP requests: only models with primary keys of basic types \(int, string and so on\) can be fetched with GET requests.
-An attempt to fetch model with BIGINT primary key will lead to error: `Expected bigint for variable id got Number`.
+However, there's a limitation dictated by how Hasura parses HTTP requests: only models with primary keys of basic types (int, string, and so on) can be fetched with GET requests.
+An attempt to fetch model with BIGINT primary key will lead to the error: `Expected bigint for variable id got Number`.
 A workaround to fetching any model is to send a POST request containing a JSON payload with a single key:

 ```shell